Nimaoth/Nev/docs/docs.md

 - `toggle-maximize-view` - Toggles the global maximized flag.
 - `change-split-size <change> <vertical>` - Change the size of the current split, either vertically or horizontally.
   The size of a split is specified as a percentage of the total width available and is between `0` and `1`.
+- `wrap-layout <layout>` - Wraps the active view with the specified layout.
+You can either pass a JSON object specifying a layout configuration (like in a settings file) or a string representing the name of a layout.
 - `set-layout <name>` - Changes the current layout.
 Layouts are configured in `ui.layout.<name>`
 - `choose-layout` - Opens a popup which allows you to switch between all configured layouts.